Statue of Maria Wittek

-The General Maria Wittek Monument (Note: Polish: Pomnik gen. Marii Wittek) is a monument in Warsaw, Poland, placed at the courtyard of the National Museum in Warsaw at 3 Jerusalem Avenue.
+The statue of Maria Wittek (Polish: Pomnik Marii Wittek) is a monument in Warsaw, Poland, placed at the courtyard of the National Museum in Warsaw at 3 Jerusalem Avenue.
 It is dedicated to Maria Wittek, veteran of the First and Second World Wars, and the first woman to receive rank of brigadier general in the Polish Armed Forces.
 The monument was designed by Jan Bohdan Chmielewski and unveiled on 19 April 2007.

 History

 The monument was financed by Elżbieta Zawacka, general in the Polish Armed Forces.
 It was dedicated to Maria Wittek, veteran of the First and Second World Wars, who served during the Invasion of Poland and the Warsaw Uprising, among others.
 In 1991, she was given the rank of the brigadier general, becoming the first woman in the Polish Armed Forces to do so.
 The monument was designed by Jan Bohdan Chmielewski and unveiled on 19 April 2007.
 It was placed at the courtyard of the Polish Army Museum, which currently belongs to the National Museum in Warsaw.